pmharrison/GOParsimony/README.md

 Flags used:
 -----------
--o: Path to the Gene Ontology definition (OBO format) file
+-o: Path to the Gene Ontology definition (OBO format) file.

--b: Path to the background annotations (in GAF or two-column {ID + GOterm} format)
+-b: Path to the background annotations (in GAF or two-column {ID + GOterm} format).

--s: Path to the sample list of IDs or accessions (consistent with the background annotations file)
+-s: Path to the sample list of IDs or accessions (consistent with the background annotations file).

--p: Prefix for output files (e.g., "my_experiment")
+-p: Prefix for output files (e.g., "my_experiment").

--x: Maximum precedence threshold for the concise graphs and heatmaps (default is 5)
+-x: Maximum precedence threshold for the concise graphs and heatmaps (default is 5).

--m: (Optional) Path to GO Slims file
+-m: (Optional) Path to GO Slims file.

--l: (Optional) ("ell") Path to Highlighted terms list
+-l: (Optional) ("ell") Path to Highlighted terms list.

--e: (Optional) To keep the intermediate "Expanded" annotation text files on disk
+-e: (Optional) To keep the intermediate "Expanded" annotation text files on disk.